creativeprojects/gopenhab/README.md

 I'm not giving the code of `calculateAverage`, but simply imagine it sends the result to the item in output configuration, from the example the name of the item is `ZoneTemperature`.

-Here's how you can test it with the openhab mock server:
+Here's how you can test it with the openHAB mock server:

 ```go
 func TestCalculateZoneTemperature(t *testing.T) {